frontendparham/article-preview-component/README.md

 # Article Preview Component - html, css, sass, javascript
 You are able to:
-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on your device's screen size
-- See the social media share links when they click the share icon
+- See the social media share links when you click the share icon

 ## Table of contents